visca-ai/deeppavlov-agent/docs/source/state_formatters/formatters.rst

 Bot utterance also have additional attributes:

-  * Active skill name (skill, which provided actual response) - ``utterance['active_skill']``
+  * Active crg name (crg, which provided actual response) - ``utterance['active_skill']``
   * Response confidence - ``utterance['confidence']``
   * Original response text (not modified by postprocessors) - ``utterance['orig_text']``

 **Response formatters**

-This functions should accept one sample of skill response, and re-format it, making further processing available.
+This functions should accept one sample of crg response, and re-format it, making further processing available.
 This formatters are optional.